DreamOfTheRedChamber/leetcode/README.md

 * Cons
   * Testing
     * Input is always valid.
     * Time exceed limit is too constraint.
-Sometimes we want to start from inefficient algorithms, verify its correctness and then optimize performance.
+Sometimes we want to start from inefficient algo, verify its correctness and then optimize performance.
   * Debug
     * When problem occurs, too few stack trace
     * No online debuggers